shhahhussain/interactive_chart_from_powerpoint/README.md

 Enter a numeric value in the "Enter MthinOffice" input field and click the "Draw Chart" button.
 This will filter the data based on the specified value and create a bar chart showing the maximum values for each "President."

 You can change the "MthinOffice" value and click "Draw Chart" again to update the chart with different data.

-If you want to use your own data, upload an Excel file using the "Choose File" button.
-The chart will update based on the data in the uploaded file.

 License
 This project is provided under the MIT License.
 You are free to use and modify the code as needed.
 Please refer to the LICENSE file for more details.